About

 Faculty Positions

-I landed a fabulous job at Harvey Mudd College, possibly by making a joke during my teaching demo about very large chickens eating velociraptors (according to Art Benjamin).
+I landed a fabulous job at Harvey Mudd College, (according to Art Benjamin) by making a joke during my teaching demo about very large chickens eating velociraptors.
 I taught in the mathematics department for 12 years, served as Associate Dean for Faculty Development, and led a multi-institution Department Chairs Workshop for the Claremont Colleges.
 During this time I co-wrote a Partial Differential Equations text for Princeton Press with Michael Shearer.

 At Mudd, I co-taught the first-year writing course (WRIT 001) with a member of almost every other Department in the college (Peter Saeta, physics; Dan Stoebel, biology; Wendy Menefee-Libey, writing; Pat Little, engineering; Colleen Lewis, computer science; Kathy Van Heuvelen, chemistry) and I taught photography and fluid mechanics with Ken Fandell from the department of humanities, social sciences and the arts.
 I will always treasure the opportunity to learn about teaching in other disciplines from these folks.
 I also enjoyed serving as Associate Director and faculty mentor for mathematics in the HMC Clinic (industrial education) Program.